huangand000/Directionality-a-MOTION-gaming-experience/README.md

 1) Create a empty repository to git clone the project
 2) Npm install Node.js dependencies
 3) Nodemon server.js to run server
-4) Go to localhost:8000 to view project
+4) Go to localhost:8000 to view project!